-The Master of Engineering (Software) will provide you with a formal qualification in software engineering at the Masters level.
+The Master of Engineering (Software) leads to a formal qualification in software engineering at the Masters level.

 The IT industry is experiencing a critical skills shortage in Australia and highly-trained graduates are in strong demand.
 Career opportunities exist in a wide variety of roles, including as software designers and developers, project managers, database managers, programmers, web producers, analysts, gaming software authors and consultants to the private sector or government.

 The Master of Engineering is professionally recognised under two major accreditation frameworks — EUR-Inf® and the Washington Accord (through Engineers Australia).
 Graduates can work as chartered professional engineers throughout Europe, and as professional engineers in the 13 countries of the Washington Accord.

 Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom